 Sedums, like Hostas and have become staples in American perennial gardens in recent years.

 And this one, Autumn Joy, is the one responsible.
 This incredible plant is now at or near the top of everyone’s list of the best perennial flowers of them all.
 Nothing beats it for late color in the border.

 Bleeding Hearts are an all time favorite for any ornamental garden.
 These beautiful plants have soft green foliage and long rose pink and white heart-shaped flowers for several weeks in spring.
 Plants can form clumps 3 feet across and almost as tall.
-Foliage generally goes dormant in summer Bleeding hearts are beautifully grouped along borders.
+Foliage generally goes dormant in summer.
+Bleeding hearts are beautiful when grouped along borders.
 Bleeding hearts also make great additions to cut flower arrangements.